created Mar 21, 2017

 Publish on your own site first and then syndicate to your social media properties second.

 Or publish on your own site and then to social media whenever and however.
 If you want to manually copy your social media posts to your personal site, that's fine.
-But if that's too much trouble or if you don't feel that it's worth backfeeding your social media content to your personal site, that's fine too.
-But lengthy text posts probably should be copied to your personal site too.
+But if that's too much trouble or if you don't feel that it's worth backfeeding your social media content to your personal site, then that's fine too.
+But lengthy text posts that are publicly viewable on social media should be copied to your personal site too.

 The Indieweb evangelists increase every year, and they are committed to making it easier for content producers to own their content while easily interacting with their social media friends.
 The Indieweb began around 2010.
 Their inspiration is rooted in the 1990s and early aughts, but they are adapting to the modern web.